hackclub/OnBoard/projects/Muhammad's_DIY_PowerBank/README.md

 ## Plan
 ##### How much is it going to cost?
 What's your timeline?
-I assume for a single until with no mistakes the total coast would be around £30 but I might need a couple of tries so will probably use around £90 total to get it right.
+I assume for a single until with no mistakes the total cost would be around £3.

 ## Design
 ##### Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional**